4d/docs/docs/Concepts/dt_object.md

 - in the Expression areas of the Debugger and the Runtime explorer,
 - in the Property list of the Form editor for form objects: Variable or Expression field as well as various selection list box and columns expressions (Data Source, background color, style, or font color).

-## Initialization
+## Instantiation

-Objects must have been initialized, otherwise trying to read or modify their properties will generate a syntax error.
+Objects must have been instantiated, otherwise trying to read or modify their properties will generate a syntax error.

-Object initialization can be done in one of the following ways:
+Object instantiation can be done in one of the following ways:

 - using the [`New object`](https://doc.4d.com/4dv19R/help/command/en/page1471.html) command,
 - using the `{}` operator.

 :::info

 Several 4D commands and functions return objects, for example [`Get database measures`](https://doc.4d.com/4Dv19R7/4D/19-R7/Get-database-measures.301-5945423.en.html) or [`File`](../API/FileClass.md#file).
-In this case, it is not necessary to initialize explicitely the object, the 4D language does it for you.
+In this case, it is not necessary to instantiate explicitely the object, the 4D language does it for you.

 :::